EdJoPaTo/website-stalker-example/com/steamdeck/en-oled.md

 Limited Edition

-Introducing the Limited Edition Steam Deck OLED, all the specs and perks of the 1TB model, with a smoky translucent colorway!
+Available in limited quantities in the U.S. and Canada: Steam Deck OLED Limited Edition.
+All the specs and perks of the 1TB model, with a smoky translucent colorway!

- Available in the United States and Canada, in limited quantities.

 [See moreSee less ]()

-Introducing the Limited Edition Steam Deck OLED, all the specs and perks of the 1TB model, with a smoky translucent colorway!
+Available in limited quantities in the U.S. and Canada: Steam Deck OLED Limited Edition.
+All the specs and perks of the 1TB model, with a smoky translucent colorway!

- Available in the United States and Canada, in limited quantities.

 The Limited Edition Steam Deck OLED’s carrying case comes with a removable liner (like all 1TB models), but these also have an exclusive design printed on the inside